Undescended Testicles: A Hidden Problem in Dogs

 This condition describes dogs that have one or both testicles which are undescended.
 This means they are not where they should be i.e. in the scrotum.

-The testicles can be retained in the abdomen or stuck in the passage which facilitates testicular descent in normal cases.
-This passage is known as inguinal canal.
+That said, sometimes the testicles can be retained in the abdomen or stuck in the passage which facilitates testicular descent in normal cases.
+That passage is known as inguinal canal.

 If only one testicle is retained, the condition is described as unilateral cryptorchidism.